Eliastik/page-shadow/ROADMAP.md

     * [ ] Filters: match if an element is present in the page -> to match sites based on Medium/Gitlab/other types (conditonal filter)
     * [ ] Store filters on a Github repository ?
 * [ ] Prevent the attenuation of subelements (when enabling Colored elements attenuation)?

-#### Known issues/bugs

-* [ ] (Minor) On local opened page, the right click actions doesn't work (Chrome only)
-* [ ] (Minor) Ignore get parameters (after ? character) in URL for preset list and whitelist/blacklist list?
-* [ ] (Minor) Issues with Shadow DOM: Google Earth broken with "Increase page contrast" mode -> fixed by disabling auto override with filter rules ; to definitely fix: detection of transparent backgrounds in Shadow Roots